vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createAccountBlockSubscriptionByAddress
+### newAccountBlockByAddress
-Start listening for new account blocks on specified account.
-New blocks will be returned in callback
+Start listening for new account blocks for the specified account.
+Newly generated account blocks will be returned in callback

 - **Parameters**:
   * `string address` Address of account